 It is important to note that as part of the process, NAAC members were the Council is well aware that the plan year 2017 standards, while they reference some Nevada regulations laws, are largely requirements of CMS.
-The 2017 requirements so have not yet been implemented nor has data been collected to determine whether this level of network adequacy can be met and what the consequences of delivering services under the plan year 2017 standards will yield.
-That said, ill neither of the Council's two recommendations meet with its approval, The Council discussed retaining the standards as presented for 2017 and to continue to meet over the course of the next year as new data and new methodology are explored to determine what additional standards can be imposed if no recommendations were agreed upon.
-The NAAC recommendation would be in addition to the requirements outlined in the CMS call letter for 2018.
+These have not yet been implemented nor has data been collected to determine whether this level of network adequacy can be met and what the consequences of delivering services under the plan year 2017 standards will yield.
+That said, if neither of the Council's two recommendations meet with its approval, the Council discussed retaining the standards as presented for 2017 and to continue to meet over the course of the next year as new data and new methodology are explored to determine what additional standards can be imposed.

-&lt;sup>2 The recommendation was based on a majority vote
+&lt;sup>2 The recommendation was based on a majority vote of 6 to 2 with one member absent.